GTCO Group: Awards and recognition

 In July 2019, GTBank was recognized as the best bank in Africa at the annual Euromoney Awards for Excellence held in London.
 In the same year, it was adjudged the best bank in Nigeria for the ninth time.

 In 2020, Guaranty Trust Bank was awarded the Euromoney Excellence in Leadership Africa Award and was also named the Best Bank in Nigeria by Euromoney in 2020 and Africa's best Bank by the same publication in 2021.

 Guaranty Trust Bank was also named the Best Digital Bank in Nigeria by the research and credit rating agency, Agusto & Co.
 The bank was also the most admired finance brand in Nigeria and Africa in 2020.

 In 2021, Guaranty Trust Bank was named the Best Banking Group, the Best Retail Bank in Nigeria and the Most Innovative Bank in Nigeria by the World Finance Banking Awards.
 The World Business Outlook awarded Guaranty Trust Bank the Best Digital Bank as well as an award for the Best Mobile Banking app.
 In 2022, GTBank also won the most admired brand in Africa Award.

+In 2022, it was named the Most Socially Responsible Bank by the World Business Outlook, while in 2023, it got the best Bank in Nigeria awarded by the Global finance.